GoodPie/cross-stitch-up/README.md

 ## Privacy

-StitchMerge is designed with privacy in mind:
+Cross Stitch-up is designed with privacy in mind:

 - **Client-side processing**: PDF files are processed entirely in your browser
 - **No file uploads**: Your pattern files never leave your device